 A new leader arrives with impressive credentials and heroic tales of previous workplace successes – then quickly proves himself incapable of managing the basics.

-How to deal: Be a good corporate soldier – emperors don’t appreciate candor, unless you’re telling them how awesomely awesome they are.
+How to Deal: Be a good corporate soldier – emperors don’t appreciate the candour unless you’re telling them how awesomely awesome they are.

 Gently steer them toward work that will be successful, knowing full well they’ll take the credit.
 Then kick your network into gear: Schedule coffee chats with people who work in departments or companies that have leaders you can respect.